SkAndMl/SkAndMl/README.md

 Author in *MLearning.ai*<br><br>

 #### What I'm focussing on
-I have been practising ML for almost 6 months now(Jan 2022) and I have been actively participating in projects.<br>I am mostly working on **tensorflow, neural networks and deep learning** for now.<br>Will be active in Kaggle a lot this year.
-Check out my *Low-key-ML* repo.
+I have been practising ML for almost 6 months now(Jan 2022) and I have been actively participating in projects.<br>I am mostly working on **tensorflow, neural networks and deep learning** for now.<br>Will be active in Kaggle a lot this year. <br>Check out my *Low-key-ML* repo.
 You will find a small ML library there which I have been updating constantly.

 #### Interests
 I am fascinated by anything that AI/ML has to offer. <br>NLP and neural networks are fields that interest me the most.